squirtleDevs/0-eth-scaffold-fun/contracts/24-Cryptogs/README.md

 - Activated during several parts of gameplay where the cryptogs are sent back to the proper owners depending on gameplay results.

+## Ideas for EthDenver

+### Minting

+- If we are using erc1155s now, then we have numerous varieties of Crytogs, with their own general ID.
+That general ID correlates with its index in the library of different types of Cryptogs available.
+The key difference between using erc721s and erc1155s in terms of unique ownership is that a user does not own a specific ID of a respective NFT collection.
+They instead own one token of many of the same tokens of a collection.
+So if Bob and Allice both owned Cryptog Bellsprout, then they would not have unique IDs for their NFTs.
+Imagine Vitalik, Satoshi, and Andre Cronje came along and had Cryptog Charizards, those would have a different index ID, but again none of them would have unique IDs for each respective Charizard.
+Contrary to belief, all Charizards are equal.

+### Gameplay

 #### Ideas for SlammerTime

 - Incorporate a function that whitelists the game contract or vice versa.
 Have to think about the architecture.
 Note that the OG contracts instantiated the contracts, essentially the version of importing contracts back then I think.
+- Can we create pirvate functions or roll the functions of raise and throw slammer into one function?
+Why do they need to be separate?
+- Also think we can deploy CoinFlip into another contract just to reduce the length of this thing. --> it would implement the commit/reveal aspects of the code.

 ### Future Ideas: